 Your new hires probably aren’t trained tech-gurus, and they’ve never used your systems before; what was once seamlessly done by your IT team (and easily explained by you whilst sitting next to a newbie), becomes frustrating and stressful when you’re 50kms apart.

-Ensure you create time and an empathetic space to help them through it, and make experts available to assist:
+Ensure you create time and empathetic space to help them through it, and make experts available to assist:

 “Setting up at home came with the odd technical challenge but was met with clear lines of support, and when my internet couldn’t keep up with the ongoing training via Zoom, they couriered me a new internet dongle (and a second screen!) without pause.”

 Make Training Fun

 Absorbing a whole load of new information is difficult as it is – we all remember how well we’ve slept at the end of our first week at a new job!
 Pair that with taking everything in via screens, video time-delays and not having others around you to have a laugh with, and you’ve got yourself a recipe for brain-meltdown.

 Work in some fun activities and screen time-out to keep everybody fresh and able to soak up all that important information you’ve taken the time to put together.

 “As you can imagine, 2 weeks of all-day video sessions was a new experience for everyone, so games, brainteasers and regular breaks were the norm – as well as the odd easter egg or UberEats delivery!
 We felt really taken care of.”

 Perhaps the easiest way for new hires to understand the way things are done in your organisation, while also providing much-needed support, is to assign mentors or buddies.
 Mentors can coach and assist employees in a casual and positive way, making it more likely that they will stay in the job long term, and accelerates their steps towards becoming fully-fledged staff members.
 Buddies can share their experience and provide peer-to-peer support, which can be a great guide as to how to perform and to see how success is measured.